DeveloperDunne/Footballer-Hangman/README.md

 ### Future Features:
 - I would have liked to have implemented an enter name function where your score could then be stored on a leaderboard at the end of the game but ran out of time.
+- I would have liked to make the game more colourful.

 ## 4. Technologies Used: